CDCgov/metapop-model/README.md

 * As a work in progress, we are working to add functionality that will allow users to give a contact matrix of their choice and model a flexible number of groups that mapped to the contact matrix.

 ## Local app
-You can run the app locally using Streamlit with `make run_app`.
-To run the advanced app with 3 connected populations, use `make run_advanced_app`.
+Users can run an interactive application of the metapop model locally using Streamlit with `make run_app` at the command line.
+This will launch an application that models transmission dynamics of measles introductions into a single well-mixed (or homogeneous) population.
+A prototype of this application is available to model the transmission dynamics of 3 connected populations, though it is still in beta mode.
+To run this version, use `make run_advanced_app` at the command line.

 ## Stlite app
 You can run the app in-browser only based on [stlite](https://github.com/whitphx/stlite).
 Within the repo, you can load `stlite/index.html` directly in your browser.
-To build a sharable version, run `make build_stlite_app` which will create `stlite/measles_sim.html` which can be shared and requires the internet but no access to internal resources nor to a server.
+To build a sharable version of the one population app, run `make build_stlite_app` which will create `stlite/measles_sim.html` which can be shared and requires the internet but no access to internal resources nor to a server.
 Note that `pygriddler` required removal of `progressbar` for compatibility with `pyodide`/`stlite`.

 ## Project Admin
 * Paige Miller, yub1@cdc.gov (CDC/IOD/ORR/CFA)